Undergraduate Minors in the College of Engineering for Engineering Students

 A BME Elective is defined as one of the following:

-2. 42-203 BME Laboratory (or the cross-listed version 03-206 for students in the Health Professions Program).
+- 42-203 Biomedical Engineering Laboratory (or the cross-listed version 03-206 Biomedical Engineering Laboratory for students in the Health Professions Program).
 Please note that priority for enrollment in 42-203 or 03-206 will be given to students who have declared the Additional Major in Biomedical Engineering.
 If sufficient room in the course remains after all majors have been accommodated in a given semester, students who have declared the Biomedical Engineering Designated Minor will be given the next priority for enrollment.
 If space still allows, other students will be enrolled.

-Students can petition the Biomedical Engineering Undergraduate Affairs Committee to count non-BME classes that have significant biological or medical content towards the minor requirements.
+Note that non-BME, track elective courses for BME major do not automatically qualify as BME minor electives.
+Students can petition the Biomedical Engineering Undergraduate Affairs Committee to count non-BME classes that have significant biological/medical and engineering contents towards the minor requirements.
+The course petition form can be found here.

 Colloids, Polymers and Surfaces Minor